 2. I find none of the designs appealing enough.

-Other than pronouns, there are various other parts of speech.
+Other than pronoun, there are various other parts of speech.
 Have a look at other parts of the speech here.